-• The Sea Ray Express Limited Transferable Warranty is subject to change at any time at Sea Ray's discretion.
-The information contained herein is general information about the Limited Warranty for the owner's general knowledge, but does not alter or amend the terms of the Limited Warranty.
+The Limited Warranty is subject to change at any time at Sea Ray's discretion.
+The information contained herein is general information about the Limited Warranty for the owner's general knowledge, and does not alter or amend the terms of the Limited Warranty.